-They light up when the corresponding function is ON.
-KEY LOCK Lights up when key operation is disabled. (p.109) REMOTE Lights up when the instrument is in remote operation mod (p.137) AUTO Lights up when the voltage or current measurement range is set to auto range (the default setting is auto range OFF (p.43) B Indicates the B 20 A range used in auto-range integra mode.
-Lights up when a range is selected while integr is stopped. (p.61)
+KEY LOCK Lights up when key operation is disabled. (p.109) REMOTE Lights up when the instrument is in remote operation (p.137) AUTO Lights up when the voltage or current measurement range is set to auto range (the default setting is auto range OFF). (p.43) В Indicates the B 20 A range used in auto-range integration mode.
+Lights up when a range is selected while integration is stopped. (p.61)